Emily Eavis thanks Glastonbury festivalgoers for their commitment and support

 In a tweet to British Airways they wrote: “@British_Airways is there anyway to get us to England from La before we are supposed to play glastonbury on Friday afternoon our flight has been cancelled :(.”

-A reply from the airline said to message it and it would “see what we can do for you”.
+A reply from the airline said to message and they would “see what we can do for you”.

 The band also tweeted: “Has anyone got a private jet in La?” adding: “Our flights been cancelled and we need to get to glastonbury not joking.”